moxniso/ritz/README.md

 This utilizes qemu-system-i386 to test with

-To install on real hardware with GRUB, add this to your grub.conf:
+To install on GRUB, add this to your ``/boot/grub/grub.conf``:
 ```
-title Ritz32
+menuentry 'Ritz32' {
 	root (hd0,0)
-	kernel /path/to/ritz-001 ro
+	multiboot /path/to/ritz-001 ro
+}
 ```

 TODO: